jedreky/QRAC-tools/README.md

 the two measurements can be constructed out of a pair of Mutually Unbiased Basis.
 In this case, the number in the second column of "Mutually unbiasedness of measurements" represents the largest Frobenius norm of the operators $d\, P_i Q_j P_i - P_i$ and $d\, Q_j P_i Q_j - Q_j$, for all $i$ and $j$.

 2. *Increasing the dimension of the quantum system*.
 In the `find_QRAC_value` procedure, the user is also allowed to specify different values for the dimension of the quantum system and the size of Alice's alphabet.
-Usually, in a QRAC, these values are the same.
+Usually, in a RAC, these values are the same.
 So if we are dealing with qubits, we assume that Alice is encoding bits.
 However, it does not need to be so.
 Let us say that one desires to encode 2 bits into a qutrit, for instance.
-In this case, we are still dealing with the $2^2 \rightarrow 1$ QRAC, but we are "cheating" in a certain way, because we are allowing the quantum system to be bigger in dimension.
-The quantum value of the average success probability for this example can be retrieved by evoking
+In this case, we are still dealing with the $2^2 \rightarrow 1$ RAC, but we are "cheating" in a certain way, because we are allowing the quantum system to be bigger in dimension.
+The quantum value of the average success probability for this example can be found by calling

 ```
-> find_QRAC_value(n = 2, d = 3, seeds = 5, m = 2)
+> find_QRAC_value(n=2, d=3, seeds=5, m=2)
 ```
 <ul>
 where <em>n</em> represents the number of encoded digits, <em>d</em> is the dimension of the quantum system and <em>m</em> now is the size of Alice's alphabet.
 In this case, we are still using bits.
 The second part of the report should be as follows.